mosdef-hub/reproducibility_study/reproducibility_project/README.md

 ```
 Copy and paste the server and port address (`http://localhost:8888/`) into your browser to view the dashboard.

+**Note: For unit treatment see reference information in the Reproducibility Study [Project Board](https://github.com/mosdef-hub/reproducibility_study/projects/1)**

 ## Layout

 ```